EGR314Team206/EGR314Team206.github.io/index.md

 ## [Hardware Implementation](hardware_proposal.md)

-Our Hardware Implementation shows how all of the components connect with one another while explaining what team member had control over what subsystem.
+The Hardware Implementation shows how all of the components connect with one another while explaining what team member had control over what subsystem.
 The latest iteration of the PCB is shown including the top and bottom.
 To see the power budget of this system, please see [Appendix D](Appendix_D.md).
 To download a copy of the system design click [here](https://github.com/EGR314Team206/egr314team206.github.io/files/10857227/SystemDesign.pdf).

 ## [Software Implementation](software_proposal.md)